Harnessing Analytical Thinking: Navigating Complex Challenges With Clarity

 4. Systems Thinking

-Systems thinking involves understanding how various components of a system interact and influence each other.
+Systems thinking involves understanding how various system components interact and influence each other.
 It focuses on analysing the relationships and dependencies within a complex system, recognising that changes in one component can impact the entire system.
 Systems thinking helps identify the underlying causes and consequences of a problem.
 For example, in environmental science, understanding the interconnectedness of ecosystems and how changes in one species can affect the entire ecosystem demonstrates systems thinking.

 5. Creative Thinking